keu/docs/software/registry-backend.md

 description: Configure a registry backend to work with the Astronomer platform.
 ---

-Astronomer Software requires a Docker Registry to store the Docker Images generated every time a user either pushes code or a configuration change to an Airflow Deployment on Astronomer.
+Astronomer Software requires a Docker Registry to store the Docker Images generated every time a user pushes code or makes a configuration change to an Airflow Deployment on Astronomer.

 The default storage backend for this Docker Registry is a [Kubernetes Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
-While this may be sufficient for teams just getting started on Astronomer, we strongly recommend backing the registry with an external storage solution for any team running in production.
+While this may be sufficient for teams just getting started on Astronomer, Astronomer recommends backing the registry with an external storage solution for any team running in production.

-This doc will walk through configuring the 3 tools that Astronomer supports:
+The following are the registry backend tools supported by Astronomer:

 - [Google Cloud Storage](https://cloud.google.com/storage/)
 - [AWS S3](https://aws.amazon.com/s3/)